1123Alessandro/Data-Warehouse-Labs/README.md

 # Archived Version of Lab Exercise 1

-This branch is created as an orphan (i.e. all past commits are disregarded but all the files are transferred here) of the main branch upon finishing Lab Exercise #1.
-Do not touch this branch as it serves as the repository archive of the activity.
+This branch is created as an orphan (i.e. all past commits are disregarded but all the files are transferred here) of the main branch upon finishing Lab Exercise #1. **Do not touch this branch** as it serves as the repository archive of the activity.

-# Data-Warehouse-Labs

 ### 1NF